scjx123/nus-arc-gazebo-env/Readme.md

 Once husky is launched inside Gazebo, you can launch another terminal and proceed to visualize it in Rviz using this command:

     roslaunch robot_rviz view_robot.launch
+The Rviz is able to visualize husky robot, view the map that it has scanned through Gmapping and the camera view that is mounted on it.
+Gmapping will be explained detail in this document while the camera wi

 **Control Husky with Teleop**
 Finally, to control it's movement inside Gazebo, launch another terminal to control it using the following command: